 Super Profit Method

 The difference between estimated future profits and average profits is known as super profit.
-You’ll need to calculate the average profits from previous years to use this method.
+Using this method, you’ll need to calculate the average profits from previous years.

 Super Profit = Average maintainable profits – Normal Profits